Qatari media group expresses concern over Khashoggi disappearance

-The center said in a statement it was “following with great concern the developments regarding the suspicious disappearance of the colleague Khashoggi”.
+The centre said in a statement it was “following with great concern the developments regarding the suspicious disappearance of the colleague Khashoggi”.

 Qatar has not yet made any official comment.